phetsims/function-builder/doc/model.md

 that are not necessarily technical.

 Compared to other PhET simulations, the model in Function Builder is relatively trivial.
-A series of zero or more functions is constructed in a function *builder*.
+A set of zero or more functions is arranged in series in a function *builder*.
 The input to the builder is a set of *cards* that have something on them (call it the card's *content*).
 As you drag a card through the builder, the card's content is modified by functions.
 Intermediate results are visible through *windows* in the builder, that allow you to see what's happening